jvandalsem/wagerhubBot/README.md

 # wagerhubBot
-- Testing out Selenium form handling capabilities with sports gambling
+-  Using Python along with Selenium to create a sports gambling bot.
+Beep boop.